 In Ancient Rome, the ring gifting ceremony was a sign of ownership.

-First Usage of a Diamond Engagement Ring – 1400’s
+Who Gave the First Known Diamond Engagement Ring? – The 1400’s

 As for the diamond in the engagement ring, brides have the Archduke Maximillian of Austria and Mary of Burgundy to thank for that.
 In 1477 he offered his beloved a diamond as a betrothal gift — the first recorded diamond engagement ring.
 Unfortunately, their marriage began a 200-year build-up of contention, culminating with the War of Spanish Succession in the early 1700s.
 The trend of gifting a diamond ring for betrothal caught on among the royalty and elite.